Souloist/java-study-guide/README.md

     return size;
   }
 ```
 By extension, static methods cannot call other non-static methods either becuase non-static methods usually use instance variables.
+Even if the non-static method being called uses no instance variables, the complier will not allow you to call it.
 Therefore the following will also throw an error:

 ```java
 public class Dog {